How Does lywand Assess IT Security?

 This approach allows you to use your resources more efficiently and focus on the most important measures.

-Step 3: Comprehensive rating scale
+Step 3: Comprehensive Rating Scale

 Finally, the individual risks of the vulnerabilities are combined into an overall security rating.
 This rating reflects the cumulative risk of the vulnerabilities, with higher risks weighted accordingly.